Cluster State Generation with Spin-Orbit Coupled Fermionic Atoms in Optical Lattices: Spin-1 superexchange

 \section{Spin-1 superexchange}

 When holes are present, conventional superexchange is insufficient to describe the dynamics.
-While one can in principle solve the Fermi-Hubbard model directly, the resulting Hilbert space scales as $4^{L}$ near half filling, which is too steep to capture the relevant physics numerically.
+While one can in principle solve the Fermi-Hubbard model directly, the resulting Hilbert space scales as $4^{L}$ near unit filling ($L$ is number of sites), which is too steep to capture the relevant physics numerically.
 We instead derive an effective spin-1 superexchange model, for which the Hilbert space will scale as $3^{L}$ which is more tractable.
 The spin-up and spin-down states of the atoms will correspond to $m_s=+1$ and $m_s=-1$ spin angular momentum eigenstates, while a hole will be the $m_s = 0$ state.
 We work in the basis of gauge-transformed operators $\hat{d}_{j\uparrow}=\hat{c}_{j\uparrow}$, $\hat{d}_{j\downarrow}=(-1)^{j}\hat{c}_{j\downarrow}$, and associate them as follows:

 We derive a superexchange interaction using this mapping.
 The technique used is to once again consider all Fock states of two adjacent sites, removing double-occupancies, and apply Eq.~\eqref{eq_Superexchange}.
 There will be 9 states this time, yielding a $9\times 9$ matrix that can be mapped to spin-1 operator tensor products.
 We get the following Hamiltonian,